Disneyland to Serve as COVID-19 Vaccine Super Site in Orange County

 “It's important to vaccinate as many willing people as possible for COVID-19, and we need the space to do it,” said Supervisor Donald P. Wagner, Third District, said in the county's statement.
 “I thank Disneyland Resort and the City of Anaheim for stepping up in the shared effort to give OC residents protection against the virus.”

-The Disneyland site is expected to be operations later this week, matching a similar timeline to Los Angeles switching Dodger Stadium from a COVID-19 testing super site to a vaccination super site.

-Only people with appointments and who fall under Phase 1a will receive vaccinations at the site, the county said.
+Only people with appointments and who fall under Phase 1a will receive vaccinations at the Anaheim resort, the county said.

 “Coronavirus has brought both a public health crisis and economic devastation,” said Anaheim Mayor Harry Sidhu in the county's statement.
 “With this super site, we will begin to overcome both.
 Every vaccination done in Anaheim will help to save lives and speed the reopening and recovery of our city.”